Popper coffee roaster comments and questions answered as best we can!

 The timer in the photos has a maximum of 10:00 minutes.
 Can it go higher?

 No, 10:00 is the highest value and it goes to cooling cycle.
 But that doesn’t mean you can’t roast longer!
 You simply add time during the roast to extend the roast time.
-You can surely do 10:00 or 12:00 for example.
+You can surely do 9 minute of roast, but we don’t recommend longer than that.

 If the default roast time is 7:00.
 Is that a good amount of time to produce a quality roasted coffee?

 Yes, when the timer reads 10:00 that means 7:00 roast plus 3:00 cooling cycle at the end.
-In our experience 7:00 is indeed a good roast time for an air roaster such as Popper, though we have done some really nice extended roasts of 9:00 to 12:00 range.
-It depends on the coffee and of course, how you adjust the heat along the way.
+In our experience 7:00 is indeed a good roast time for an air roaster such as Popper, though we have done some really nice extended roasts to 9 minutes for example.

 To be clear, just because 7:00 is the initial roast time, that doesn’t mean we think that’s what you should use all the time.
 We have done faster roasts that are great, but when roasts finish below 5:00 they start to have a certain taste that doesn’t seem to maximize coffee sweetness.
 Their can be some green or grainy notes because of the bean interior being roasted much lighter than the outside.
 It can look fine, but the roast taste isn’t at it’s best.
 We like the City roasts when first crack starts at 5:30 into the roast (that means 4:30 on the count-down timer!) and then 1:30 of further development.
 That’s a 7:00 roast in total that works out well.
 We also like an extended roast with a slower warmup phase, targeting a 7:00 first crack (that would mean 3:00 on the Popper clock, right when cooling kicks in) then extending the roast 1:30 to 2:00 longer for further development.